 Heads up, users of the toastmost.org service for hosting club websites.
 Because relying on donations and sponsor advertising isn’t generating enough money to cover my costs, I plan to begin charging $30 per club per year at the beginning of 2020.

-This fee will apply to clubs whose website has been registered on the site for more than one year.
-Going forward, I will continue to allow a generous one-year trial period — which should be long enough for clubs to see the value.
+This fee will apply to clubs who registered their website more than a year ago, and going forward I will continue to allow a generous one-year trial period — which should be long enough for clubs to see the value.

 Metrics of success I would suggest looking for when you decide whether to stick with toastmost.org or migrate away to Free Toast Host, easySpeak, or some other option: